regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Introduction

-In this work, we approximate a GRF using the KLE method with covariance defined through a regularized thin plate spline kernel (referred as \textbf{regTPS-KLE} in the numerical analysis and real application sections).
-The main contributions of this work are as follows:
+In this work, we propose a novel methodology to approximate a GRF based on the KLE, where the covariance function (covariance kernel) is defined through the inverse of a regularized elliptic operator.
+We refer to this approach as regTPS-KLE.
+The proposed framework establishes a direct and explicit connection between classical spline smoothing theory and spatial stochastic process modeling, yielding a covariance-driven KLE whose modes inherit the analytical and smoothing properties of thin plate splines.
+The main contributions of this work can be summarized as follows: